When to Use Compound Actions vs. Conversational Processes

 When to Use Conversational Processes

-Opt for conversational processes when triggers are user-initiated, involving interactive elements like queries or decisions.
-These are core to conversational agents, which react to user engagement.
+Use conversational processes when triggers are user-initiated and require interactive guidance, validation, or consent.
+These are core to conversational agents.

 Scenarios